 When Wake in Fright premiered, many critics unjustly labeled the film as ozsploitation, and its reputation/commercial success suffered for it.
 Wake in Fright is not an exploitation movie.
 The residents of The Yabba are not murderous hillbilly cannibal rapists.
 Throughout the film, John is never in physical peril.
 In fact, the locals are friendly and gregarious to the point of aggression, particularly when compared to a reserved Englishman like John.

 Broke and lonely, John finds himself forced into the company of the locals.
 Their lives consist of alcohol abuse, gambling, fighting, and other forms of self-imposed misery.
 The more time John spends with them, the more he becomes like them.
 This is not the story of a man being hunted down by rednecks with machetes.
-It is the story of a man’s fall into savagery and complete spiritual destruction.
+It is the story of a man’s fall into savagery and his complete spiritual destruction.